 At Chobham, the physical and emotional wellbeing of our students is an absolute priority.
-It is important to us that all students are known as individuals and given individual attention.
-We understand that during the course of their career at Chobham, many of our students will encounter challenges in their lives which necessitate additional support in as comprehensive and professional manner as possible.
+It is important to us that all students are known as individuals and given individual time and attention.
+We understand that during the course of their career at Chobham, many of our students will encounter challenges in their lives which necessitate additional support which we provide in as comprehensive and professional manner as possible.

 We are also very mindful of stresses and pressures which may affect our student body at key times in their school careers such as the run up to examinations or preparation for interviews in Year 11 or in the sixth form.
 Large numbers of students may feel pressure at these times and we wish to equip them with strategies to help them cope as well as they can.